you-zhou/notes/dev.md

 	Data is read and written in the form of bytes objects.
 This mode should be used for all files that don't contain text.

+Use the `with open` syntax to read from files.
+This will automatically close files for you.
 ```python
 # Bad
 f = open('file.txt')